 If you’ve ever had an ingrown toenail, you know the pain that it can cause.
-Not only that, but it’s annoying because we use our toes in some way or another as part of our usual daily movement, and this use and constant knocking seems to aggravate the nail even more.
-It makes it more noticeable and seems to last forever!
+Not only that, but it’s annoying — we use our toes in some way or another as part of our usual daily movement, and this use and constant knocking seems to aggravate the nail even more.
+It makes the pain more noticeable and seems to last forever!

 An ingrown toenail, or onychocryptosis, may occur at any age and is one of the mostly common toenail problems.
-It can be a painful condition that can become infected if not properly cared for.
-While more studies need to be conducted, there are a few that suggest a slightly higher male-to-female ratio, particularly in the 14–25 age group — however, it can affect patients of any age.
+It can be a painful condition that can easily become infected without proper care.
+While more studies need to be conducted, there are a few that suggest a slightly higher male-to-female ratio, particularly in the 14–25 age group; however, it can affect patients of any age.

 What is an ingrown toenail, and what causes it?
 It’s a common condition in which the corner or side of a toenail grows into the soft flesh.
 Many anatomic and behavioral factors are thought to contribute to ingrown toenails, such as improper trimming, repetitive or inadvertent trauma, genetic predisposition, hyperhidrosis, and poor foot hygiene.

 Ingrown toenails are classified into three categories: mild (stage 1), moderate (stage 2) and severe (stage 3).
 Mild cases are characterized by nail-fold swelling, erythema, edema and pain with pressure.
 Moderate cases are associated with increased swelling, drainage, infection and ulceration of the nail fold.
 The most severe cases of ingrown toenail exhibit chronic inflammation and granulation, as well as marked nail-fold hypertrophy.